 But if you're up for an extra challenge, this could also be a great time to familiarise yourself with a new art tool or method.
 It's all up to you — which kind of muscle would you like to exercise?

 If you're planning to use a Mossery sketchbook but don't know which one to pick, the 224gsm Mixed Media paper is ideal as it can take a wide variety of mediums, allowing for flexibility and experimenting.

-However, if you are planning to paint with ink, we recommend the 300gsm Watercolour paper so your artwork doesn’t bleed easily onto the back of the page.
+However, if you are planning to paint with ink, we recommend the 300gsm Watercolour paper or our brand new 100% Cotton 300gsm Watercolour paper so your artwork doesn’t bleed easily onto the back of the page.

 Over the course of a month-long challenge, there will be times where you may feel like skipping a day or two.